‘The Half Pint Hero’

 For fans of:

-Lupino Lane: an interesting name, with a face to match.
-I was instantly intrigued by the first photograph I saw of Lane (above), in Glenn Mitchell’s ‘A-Z of Silent Comedy’.
-His blankly inquisitive stare and fey kiss curl reminded me of Harry Langdon, yet his huge, soulful eyes (Walter Kerr likened him to a lemur) pitched him in Buster Keaton’s territory; The inverted monocle he wore hinted at an off-kilter sense of humour.
+Lupino Lane was a unique and wonderful perfomer, for my money one of the most underrated silent comedians.
+I remember being instantly intrigued by the first photograph I saw of him (above), in Glenn Mitchell’s ‘A-Z of Silent Comedy’.
+His blankly inquisitive stare and fey kiss curl reminded me of Harry Langdon, yet his huge, soulful eyes (Walter Kerr likened him to a lemur) were closer to Buster Keaton.
+The inverted monocle he wore hinted at an off-kilter sense of humour.
 I made it my mission to seek out some of his films as soon as possible.

-Although he never achieved the timelessness of the very best silent comedians, he is definitely worth a second (and third) look.
+Although posterity hasn’t allowed him a place among the most immortal names of silent comedy , he deserves much better.
 His silent films, principally made for Educational in the 1920s and now the most accessible way of watching him work, are chock full of inventive gags, funny parodies and amazing acrobatics.
-In actuality, though, they made up only a small part of his career.
+Even so, they made up only a small part of his career.
 Lane’s life was an interesting one, and, while his success was never as great or universal as some of his contemporaries, he managed to be constantly in demand during a career that lasted almost 60 years.
 Beginning in the English pantomime and Music hall as a boy, his career trajectory took him to Broadway and Hollywood, and ultimately back to British films and the stage.

-The Lupino family (originally Luppino, but obviously they dropped their p’s and q’s somewhere along the way..) were a long standing theatrical dynasty of Italian origin.
+The Lupino family were a long standing theatrical dynasty of Italian origin.
 Lane proudly traced his family tree as far back as 1642, when Georgius Luppino, a refugee puppeteer from the high courts of Bologna, arrived in England with his young son.
 Despite the barriers of language and poverty, Georgius established himself as an entertainer and was able to find work in London.
-His son contnued the act, and gradually the Luppino family settled down to become a well-known entertainment dynasty in British pantomime, theatre and music hall (their name changing to Lupino somewhere on the way).
+His son contnued the act, and gradually the family settled down to become a well-known entertainment dynasty in British pantomime, theatre and music hall.
 They achieved a proud distinction when King George V nicknamed them ‘the royal family of greasepaint’.

 The Lupino that we’re concerned with appeared as the newest branch on the family tree under the name of Henry William George Lupino, on June 16th 1892.
-His father, Harry Lupino, was one of ‘The Brothers Lupino’, an act in which Harry impersonated an inquisitive dog whilst his brother Arthur attempted to play the cello.
+His father, Harry Lupino, was one of ‘The Brothers Lupino’; the act involved him impersonating an inquisitive dog whilst his brother Arthur attempted to play the cello.
 With young Henry’s noble origins, there was never really any doubt what he would do for a career, and he began appearing on stage in plays, pantomimes and acrobatic acts from the age of three.
 To ensure the limber qualities that he later became famous for developed properly, he would be commanded to spend hours a day practicing acrobatics.
 When he was tired, he would be allowed to sit down and read for half an hour: in the ‘splits’ position!

 His unusual moniker was adopted when he was ten.
 His wealthy aunt Sara Lane wanted her name to live on in the family, and offered to leave her favourite nephew a large inheritance should he adopt it.
 The Lupino family were incensed at this, and the resulting hybrid name was a compromise to satisfy both parties..
 Unfortunately, Sara Lane died before she could change her will, young Henry’s only inheritance being his new name.
 (It seems that Lane never did legally change his name; on his 1917 marriage certificate he is still Henry Lupino).